-We want Nottinghamshire to be a place where everyone enjoys a good quality of life and where people can achieve their potential.
-We will need to ensure that our services that support attainment and achievement are primarily designed around those young people, families and communities in greatest need.
+We want Nottinghamshire to be a place where everyone is able to enjoy a good quality of life.
+Ensuring that children, young people and families are supported is an investment in our future, for all residents in Nottinghamshire.
+This investment needs to ensure that services that support attainment and achievement are primarily focussed toward those young people, families and communities in greatest need.